Enteee/duckpond.ch/_posts/2017-05-18-broken-one-time-pad-2.md

 keywords: [one-time pad, challenge]
 ---

-The key to [my new bitcoint wallet](https://blockchain.info/address/15DLuxjMPhYwyHUSXR7APSAiaHBbCKfpsr) can be downloaded by a simple `nc duckpond.ch 8889`.
+The key to [my new bitcoin wallet](https://blockchain.info/address/15DLuxjMPhYwyHUSXR7APSAiaHBbCKfpsr) can be downloaded by a simple `nc duckpond.ch 8889`.

 # Key as a service 2